Book crossing numbers of the complete graph and small local convex crossing numbers: Introduction

 \section{Introduction}

-In a \emph{$ k $-page book drawing} of a graph $ G $, the vertices of $ G $ are placed on a line $ l $ and each edge is completely contained in one of $ k $ fixed halfplanes whose boundary is $ l $.
-The line $ l $ is called the \emph{spine} and the halfplanes are called \emph{pages}.
+A \emph{$ k $-page book} is an object in the space formed by $ k $ halfplanes with common boundary.
+The common boundary is a line called the \emph{spine} of the book and the halfplanes are called the \emph{pages} of the book.
+A \emph{$ k $-page book drawing} of a graph $ G $ is a drawing of $ G $ in a $ k $-page book so that the vertices lay on the spine of the book and the edges do not cross the spine.
 The \emph{$ k $-page book crossing number} of the graph $ G $, denoted by $ \nu_k(G) $, is the minimum number of edge-crossings over all $ k $-page book drawings of $ G $.
 Book crossing numbers have been studied in relation to their applications in VLSI designs \cite{CLR87, L83}.
 We are concerned with the $ k $-page book crossing number of the complete graph $ K_n $.

 In 1964, Bla\v{z}ek and Koman \cite{BC64} described $ k $-page book drawings of $ K_n $ with few crossings and proposed the problem of determining $ \nu_k(K_n) $.
-They only described their construction in detail for $ k=2 $, explicitly gave the exact number of crossings in their construction for $ k=2 $ and $ 3 $, and indicated that their construction could be generalized to larger values of $ k $, implicitly conjecturing that their construction achieves $ \nu_k(K_n) $.
+They only described their construction in detail for $ k=2 $, explicitly pointing out the exact number of crossings in their construction for $ k=2 $ and $ 3 $, and indicated that their construction could be generalized to larger values of $ k $, implicitly conjecturing that their construction achieves $ \nu_k(K_n) $.
 In 1994, Damiani, D'Antona, and Salemi \cite{DaDASa} described constructions in detail using adjacency matrices, but did not explicitly compute their exact crossing numbers.
-Two years later, Shahrokhi, S\'{y}kora, Sz\'{e}kely, and Vrt'o \cite{SSSV96} provided a geometric description of $ k $-page book drawings of $ K_n $ and bounded their number of crossings above, showing that
+Two years later, Shahrokhi, S\'{y}kora, Sz\'{e}kely, and Vrt'o \cite{SSSV96} provided a geometric description of $ k $-page book drawings of $ K_n $ and bounded their number of crossings, showing that

-In 2013, De Klerk, Pasechnik, and Salazar \cite{DPS13} (see Proposition 5.1) gave another construction and computed its exact number of crossings using the geometric approach in \cite{SSSV96}.
+In 2013, De Klerk, Pasechnik, and Salazar (see Proposition 5.1 in \cite{DPS13}) gave another construction and computed its exact number of crossings using the geometric approach in \cite{SSSV96}.
 It can be expressed as

 where